pixeen/tailwindcss-slant-plugin/README.md

 - Supports negative values
 - Supports arbitrary values
-- Supports x and y axis values or both at the same time
+- Supports x/y axis values or both at the same time

 ## Caveats

 - A slanted element should have a block element as its child.
-Otherwise, the slant will not be applied, and the element will simply be skewed.
+Otherwise, the slant will not be applied, and the element will just be skewed.